 SNOWIE EXPERIMENTAL DESIGN

-The SNOWIE project intends to investigate the impact of cloud seeding in the context of natural orographic precipitation processes, focusing on ice initiation, snow growth, and the impacts of orography on the development of supercooled liquid water.
+The SNOWIE project intends to investigate the impact of cloud seeding in the context of natural precipitation processes, focusing on ice initiation, snow growth, and the role of orography.
 The primary scientific objectives of the SNOWIE project are to (1) evaluate the role of dynamical and microphysical processes that form and enhance clouds and precipitation and the impact of terrain on the formation, growth, and fallout of ice crystals in winter storms, and (2) to describe and quantify the impact of airborne and ground-based glaciogenic seeding on hydrometeor growth processes and precipitation in wintertime orographic clouds.
 As part of addressing the latter objective, the aim is to evaluate and improve the AgI cloud-seeding parameterization (Xue et al. 2013a,b).

 To meet these objectives, in situ and remote-sensing measurements were collected with the University of Wyoming King Air (UWKA) research aircraft (Figure 1a) prior to the onset of seeding as well as during and after seeding, with the goal of obtaining direct measurements within seeded clouds and tracking effects of the seeding to the ground.
 The UWKA research aircraft was equipped with a suite of instruments (Table 1), including cloud physics probes, liquid water content sensors, and remote-sensing tools, such as the W-band Wyoming Cloud Radar (WCR) and Wyoming Cloud Lidar (WCL; Wang et al. 2012).
-In SNOWIE, AgI was released primarily from a seeding aircraft in order for the seeding agent to disperse at an altitude that would allow for direct measurements by the research aircraft.
+In SNOWIE, AgI was released primarily from a seeding aircraft in order for the seeding aerosol to disperse at an altitude that would allow for direct measurements by the research aircraft.
 The seeding aircraft, a Beechcraft King Air B200 operated by Weather Modification International (WMI), carried up to 24 burn-in-place (BIP) flares and 306 ejectable (EJ) flares per mission (Figure 2).
 The BIP flares were ignited individually and sequentially, typically burning for about 3.5 minutes and releasing 16.2 g of AgI per flare to produce a continuous and nearly linear plume of AgI.
 The EJ flares emit 2.2 g of AgI per flare and were released roughly every 30 s, burning for about 35 s as they fall, which produces a semi-vertical line of AgI over a depth of about 820 m (2700 feet) below flight level (Figure 33).
 The King Air B200 seeding aircraft was equipped with a M300 Data System, and temperature and liquid water sensors, as well as particle size measuring probes (Table 1).